 Vinyl Plank Floors

 Vinyl plank flooring comes in strips and is designed to resemble hardwood.
 This product comes in several unique styles, each mimicking a specific type of wood, including hickory, oak, and others.
 Because vinyl plank floors imitate hardwood, there are many versions available that will match any home’s decor.
 However, vinyl plank floors do not have the same rate of return as hardwood flooring.
-The good news is whatever is lost in longevity is made up in cost.
+The good news is whatever is lost in longevity is made up in cost, check out Dublin Floors and Doors for cost options.
 For anyone renovating a house and want to have the look of hardwood floors without the expense, this is the most cost-effective option.

 While vinyl plank may look like wood, it is not the same and does not have the same quality as hardwood floors.
 In high-traffic areas, the vinyl plank floors can show wear and tear that would not be as noticeable with hardwood floors.
 Also, vinyl plank floors can’t be sanded or refinished to make it look brand new again.